Mbutler1991/Koh-iNoor/README.md

 ## Testing

 I have tested this webpage using W3C validator for HTML and Jigsaw validator for CSS.
-I encountered one bug on the submittedform.html page when trying to redirect back to homepage after 10 seconds, I could not make it work on all browsers, when looking for fixes I found that W3C deprecate this practice so I removed this code entirely.
 I tested this for accessibility across multiple different browsers and used Google Dev tools to check accross devices.
 I also used Wave to check for contrast and errors and found no errors and a contrast ratio of 8.59:1

+### Bugs

+I encountered one bug on the submittedform.html page when trying to redirect back to homepage after 10 seconds, I could not make it work on all browsers, when looking for fixes I found that W3C deprecate this practice so I removed this code entirely.
+I encountered one bug on my index page where the image for the timeline was saving to GitHub as 'Timeline.png' instead of 'timeline.png' no matter what I tried, including deleting, redownloading and pushing the image to no avail.
+Got assistance from Slack community to fix by renaming as an entirely different name and then changing name back.
+This worked and bug has been fixed.

 ### Validator Testing